 Becoming a young professional can be quite exciting and intimidating at the same time.
 It is quite an adjustment from what we are used to in school.
-Even the workload and the environment can be overwhelming, and most young professionals are understandably stressed by all the new things that are happening.
+Even the workload and the environment can be overwhelming, and many young professionals are understandably stressed by all the new things that are happening.
 If you are a young professional and are going through a lot of stress right now, do not worry.
-I have a few tips that might help you and your mental health.
+I have more than half a few tips that might help you get better overall mental health and well-being.

 The ability to manage your time and to prioritize can help you lessen any stress you may feel, and chances are your output is a lot better than when you cram that proposal you were asked to do.
 The fact that you are not racing the clock can help your mind be at ease and not work so anxiously.
 You can also strictly follow a specific time allowance for each of your tasks so that you get to do everything in the right place.

 Another tip I have is to make sure that you can have a good night’s rest.
+Being well rested is a good way to take care of the mental health of young professionals.
 Our thinking capacity and our logic can be impaired when we are not well-rested.
-The chances of you experiencing mental health issues when you lack the rest that your mind and body needs are higher than you might think.
-A chronic shortage of sleep can actually lead to mental conditions such as anxiety and depression.
+The chances of you experiencing mental health challenges when you lack the rest that your mind and body need are higher than you might think.
+A chronic shortage of sleep can actually lead to health and mental conditions such as anxiety and depression.
 If you feel you can function better with little to no sleep, you are highly mistaken.
 Our bodies need to recover from the energy lost within the day, and if we do not allow our bodies to recover, we are putting ourselves in harm’s way.

 Next, live a healthy lifestyle.
-When we live a healthy life, our mind follows.
-These two things, the mind and the body are always connected.
+When we live a healthy life, our mental health and well-being follow.
+These two things, the mind and the body, are always connected.
 So, when we take care of our body, our mind follows, and that can go both ways.
-Ensure that you are eating healthy and getting the right amount of exercise because this can significantly affect our stress level.
+Ensure that you are eating well and getting the right amount of exercise because this can significantly affect your stress level.

 The last tip for today is to keep moving.
-It can cause undesirable physical and mental consequences when we are stuck at our desk for hours on end.
-So make sure that you insert at least 10 minutes every hour to put in a few minutes of walking or stretching can make a big difference for your health.
-Psychologists have found that these 10 minutes is an effective way to relieve anxiety and depression.
-Investing time in regular short walks can get your mind off work stress and help you reset.
+It can cause undesirable physical and mental consequences when we are stuck at our desks for hours on end.
+So make sure that you insert at least 10 minutes every hour to put in a few minutes of walking or stretching can make a big difference when you address mental illness.
+Psychologists have found that these 10 minutes are an effective way to relieve mental health conditions such as anxiety and depression.
+Investing time in regular short walks can get your mind away from work stress and help you reset.

 I want you to remember from all this that you have to set your own pace—no need to rush anything.
 You will get there, so do not compare your journey with other people.
 Keep going.